 A questionnaire designed around scenarios based on different factors that help you collect your thoughts and reconsider decisions, and receive a Deep Fitment Analysis at the end.

-These informative modules will give you insights like the difference between each curriculum to critical skills that your child needs for the future.
+These informative modules will give you insights into the difference between each curriculum and to critical skills that your child needs for the future.
 Here’s a sample video for you:

 The Recommendations are based on highly reliable research data and are scientifically designed by integrating qualitative inputs with analytical methods.